-Figure 12 details the evolution of the various determinations of B since the influential, but now superseded, Lockwood et al. [1999] paper.
-It is clear that we now possess the methodology to infer B with good accuracy as far back as continuous geomagnetic records of H reach.
+as continuous geomagnetic records of H reach.
 A concerted effort of digitization of 19th century yearbook records would promise to further improve our knowledge of the magnetic field in the heliosphere.

-Svalgaard and Cliver [2007a] argued for a floor in yearly averages of solar wind B which was approached at every 11-yr minimum and represented the ground-state of the Sun during extended minima such as the Maunder Minimum.
+[24] Svalgaard and Cliver [2007a] argued for a floor in yearly averages of solar wind B which was approached at every 11-yr minimum and represented the ground-state of the Sun during extended minima such as the Maunder Minimum.
 With the larger dynamic range afforded by the current minimum, we can now refine the value of the floor to be closer to the ~4 nT observed during 2008 and 2009 [see also Owens et al., 2008], returning to the values inferred for 11-yr minima during the previous Gleissberg minimum at the turn of the 20th century.

 2.3.2.
-Comparison with Be-based Reconstructions
+Comparison With 10Be-Based Reconstructions

-McCracken [2007] spliced together Be data, ionization-chamber cosmic ray data (calibrated with balloon flight data), and neutron monitor cosmic ray data to produce an 'equivalent' neutron monitor count series covering the entire interval 1428-2005, and inverted the series for B in order to express the data in terms of the HMF B. In Figure 13 we compare his series for HMF B with the 'consensus' B from geomagnetic data.
+[25] McCracken [2007] spliced together 10Be data, ionization-chamber cosmic ray data (calibrated with balloon flight data), and neutron monitor cosmic ray data to produce an 'equivalent' neutron monitor count series covering the entire interval 1428-2005, and inverted the series for B in order to express the data in terms of the HMF B. In Figure 13 we compare his series for HMF B with the 'consensus' B from geomagnetic data.